 Highest Standards, Nationally Recognized:

-Many different types of people are taught DBT skills: from those who were stressed out with work, to those struggling with parenthood, to adolescents who harm themselves in dealing with their stress.
+Many different types of people are taught DBT skills: from those who are stressed out with work, to those struggling with parenthood, to adolescents who harm themselves in dealing with their stress.
 All walks of life are able to benefit from these skills.
 Dialectical behavioral therapy skills are positive life skills from which anyone can benefit.

-The focus of the DBT group is mindfulness.
-Research has shown that problem solving occurs when attention is fully focused on the present moment.
-There are two areas affected by stress: short-term memory, and the ability to quickly process information.
+Using DBT, we also focus on reducing destructive behaviors by teaching our clients clear and healthy ways to adapt and cope with their challenges and feelings of frustration or lack of power.
+Another focus is mindfulness — research has shown that problem-solving occurs when attention is fully focused on the present moment.
+There are two areas affected by stress: short-term memory and the ability to process information quickly.

 Sometimes people have suffered painful childhood experiences that they cannot cope with.
 They find it hard to sleep without nightmares, or they feel angry or sad much of the time.
 They may abuse substances to get by.
 In relationships, they often feel misunderstood, hurt, angry or afraid that others don’t or won’t like them.

 Group DBT sessions usually discuss how to apply the information learned during treatment to the client’s personal problems.
 These sessions teach clients a set of skills that work in coping with a range of difficult situations.
 The group is set up differently than ordinary group sessions and often resembles a classroom, with handouts, lectures, people taking notes, and discussions.
 Because of this, DBT is not like traditional group therapy.

 A facilitator leads the groups in a focused and safe environment in which to learn and grow.
 Clients bring what they have learned in group to their individual DBT sessions, where discussion centers around how to personally apply the skills and information.